All Guides About Start Here

 ○ Content Audit Checks

-The single strongest E-E-A-T signal for a content site.
+The single strongest signal for a content site.
 Who wrote this and why should anyone trust them?

-Original data, research, or first-hand examples included
+Original data, research, or personal examples in the writing

-Claims and statistics cited with named, dated sources
+Claims and statistics cite named, dated sources

 No duplicate content across multiple URLs